jahto/HSLDataKafkaExample/README.md

 ### VilkkuDataConnector

-For Kuopio are feed, to be written.
+For Kuopio are feed, half-way written.
 They use GTFS-RT format fata.

 ### GTFSDataFeeder